louvrmat000/Portfolio/Personal project portfolio.md

 I WILL not be subtracting oxygen for plants or vegetation as they produce their own oxygen (exept trees).

-I WILL not be counting sea creatures (including crabs, lobsters etc.) (they have algae).
+I WILL not be counting sea creatures (including crabs, lobsters, aligators, etc.) (they have algae).

+I WILL not be counting artic animals either.

 My goal is to get a pretty presise answer and then compare it to the number of trees currently.